gabrielbonin01/data-science-portfolio/README.md

 <ul>
 <li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Natural%20Language%20Processing/SMS%20Spam%20Collection%20Data%20Set/SMS%20Spam%20Collection%20Data%20Set.ipynb">SMS Spam Collection Data Set</a>:In this project, we will work with dataset from the UCI data set and use the basics of Natural Language Processing.
 Our goal will be to determine if SMS text are spam or not.</li>

-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Natural%20Language%20Processing/Yelp%20Review%20Data%20Set%20from%20Kaggle/Yelp%20Review%20Data%20Set%20from%20Kaggle.ipynb">Yelp Review Data Set from Kaggle</a>:n this project, we will work with dataset Yelp Review Data Set from Kaggle and use the basics of Natural Language Processing.
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Natural%20Language%20Processing/Yelp%20Review%20Data%20Set%20from%20Kaggle/Yelp%20Review%20Data%20Set%20from%20Kaggle.ipynb">Yelp Review Data Set from Kaggle</a>:In this project, we will work with dataset Yelp Review Data Set from Kaggle and use the basics of Natural Language Processing.
 Our goal will be to classify Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews</li>

 </ul>

 <h3>Mini Projects</h3>
 <ul>
-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Logistic%20Regression%20model/Machine%20Learning%20and%20Logistic%20Regression%20model.ipynb">Machine Learning and Logistic Regression model</a>: A classification problem indicating whether or not a particular internet user will click on an ad on an Advertisement on a company website.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Logistic%20Regression%20model/Machine%20Learning%20and%20Logistic%20Regression%20model.ipynb">Machine Learning and Logistic Regression model</a>: A classification problem indicating whether or not a particular internet user will click on an ad on a company website.</li>

-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20K%20Means%20Clustering/Machine%20Learning%20and%20K%20Means%20Clustering.ipynb">Machine Learning and K Nearest Neighbors model</a>: A classification problem with a classified data set from a company!.The model predicts a class for a new data point based off of the features. i will also choose the best value for K using the elbow method.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20K%20Means%20Clustering/Machine%20Learning%20and%20K%20Means%20Clustering.ipynb">Machine Learning and K Nearest Neighbors model</a>: A classification problem with a classified dataset from a company.
+The model predicts a class for a new data point based off of the features.
+I will also choose the best value for K using the elbow method.</li>

-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests.ipynb">Machine Learning and Decision Trees and Random Forests</a>:  Analyzing a publicly available data set from LendingClub.com and try to predict if a person has a high probability of paying the loan back.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests.ipynb">Machine Learning and Decision Trees and Random Forests</a>:  Analyzing a publicly available dataset from LendingClub.com and predict if a person has a high probability of repaying the loan.</li>

-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Support%20Vector%20Machines/Machine%20Learning%20and%20Support%20Vector%20Machines.ipynb">Machine Learning and Support Vector Machines</a>:  Analyzing the Breast cancer wisconsin (diagnostic) dataset using the Support vector machines model.
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Support%20Vector%20Machines/Machine%20Learning%20and%20Support%20Vector%20Machines.ipynb">Machine Learning and Support Vector Machines</a>:  Analyzing the Breast cancer Wisconsin (diagnostic) dataset using the Support vector machines model.
 Will try to determine if a tumor is benign or malignant.</li>

 </ul>
-<h7>***The Majority of those project where done in <a href="https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/">This course</a>***</h7>
+<h7>***The Majority of these projects where done in <a href="https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/">This course</a>***</h7>

 <!---